 - 77% of pregnant women agreed that unprotected sex increased the risk of HIV transmission to their child

-- 61% recognised that the risk of HIV transmission to their child was higher for mixed breastfeeding than for exclusive breastfeeding.9
+- 61% recognised that the risk of HIV transmission to their child was higher for mixed breastfeeding than for exclusive breastfeeding.20

-Another study of over 500 pregnant and postnatal women in Botswana found that 95% of participants believed that pregnant women should be tested for HIV.
-All participants had high PMTCT knowledge.10
+Another study of over 500 pregnant and postnatal women in Botswana with high PMTCT knowledge found that 95% of participants believed that pregnant women should be tested for HIV.21

 Conversely, other studies have associated high levels of HIV, MTCT and PMTCT knowledge with lower acceptability of PMTCT.

-For example, one study from south-west Nigeria recorded that while 99.8% of pregnant women were aware of HIV, had very high knowledge of MTCT (92%) and PMTCT (91%) - 71% had negative views towards the PMTCT of HIV.
-This was due to other factors such as stigma and discrimination faced by HIV-positive pregnant women.11
+One study from south west Nigeria recorded that while 99.8% of pregnant women were aware of HIV and had very high knowledge of MTCT (92%) and PMTCT (91%) - 71% had negative views towards PMTCT.
+This was due to factors such as stigma and discrimination.22

 Knowledge of HIV status

-Knowledge of HIV status is vital in order that pregnant women access the appropriate treatment and care for themselves and their unborn infants.12
+Knowledge of HIV status is vital in order that pregnant women access the appropriate treatment and care for themselves and their unborn infants.23

 Not knowing one's HIV status acts as a barrier to PMTCT services.
-For example, a South African study found that voluntary HIV testing and counselling (VCT) was widely accepted among women already attending antenatal clinics (95%), and low among those who were not (37%).13
+For example, a South African study found that voluntary HIV testing and counselling was widely accepted among women already attending antenatal clinics (95%) but low among those who were not (37%).24

 Confusion over exclusive breastfeeding

-For example, one study from Malawi reported that while the majority of mothers chose to exclusively breastfeed because "that's the advice they give to HIV-positive women", most mothers reported mixed feeding in the first 6 months.
-A number of reasons were given for this including traditional feeding practices, a poor understanding of what exclusive breastfeeding involves, as well as poor communication about why women should exclusively breastfeed.15
+One study from Malawi reported that while the majority of mothers chose to exclusively breastfeed because "that's the advice they give to HIV-positive women", most mothers reported mixed feeding in the first six months.
+A number of reasons were given for this including traditional feeding practices, a poor understanding of what exclusive breastfeeding involves, as well as poor communication about why women should exclusively breastfeed.25

-By contrast, research from Tanzania compared two hospitals that offered different infant feeding options.
+Research from Tanzania compared two hospitals that offered different infant feeding options.
 Hospital A promoted exclusive breastfeeding as the only infant feeding option, while hospital B followed Tanzanian PMTCT infant feeding guidelines which promote patient choice.
-Women in hospital A trusted the advice given and were confident in their ability to exclusively breastfeed, whereas women in hospital B expressed confusion and uncertainty about how to best feed their infants.16
+Women in hospital A trusted the advice given and were confident in their ability to exclusively breastfeed, whereas women in hospital B expressed confusion and uncertainty about how to best feed their infants.26

-A body of research has highlighted how HIV-related stigma and discrimination affect a pregnant woman's decision to enrol in PMTCT programmes and interrupt adherence to treatment and retention in care.17 It has been estimated that over 50% of vertical HIV transmissions from mother-to-child globally, can be attributed to the cumulative effect of stigma when accessing PMTCT services.18
+A body of research has highlighted how HIV-related stigma and discrimination affect a pregnant woman's decision to enrol on PMTCT programmes and interrupt adherence to treatment and retention in care.27

 - Enacted stigma